april19833/currency-1.5/contracts/governance/community/README.md

 ## Security

 The security of community governance is built off of the network effect of requiring a significant percentage of token holder consensus at each step of the way.
-The security of balances to enforce this consensus is maintained by the checkpointing system detailed in the currency readme [here](../../currency/README.md#votecheckpoints).
+The security of balances to enforce this consensus is maintained by the snapshotting system detailed in the currency readme [here](../../currency/README.md#votecheckpoints).

 ## Background

-The process of the Community Governance vote is set to the global Generation Cycle of 14 days.
-During the first phase (up to 9 days), Proposals can be submitted and users may perform a signal vote for each one.
+The process of the Community Governance vote is set to a Cycle duration of 14 days.
+During the first phase (last up to the first 9 days of a cycle), Proposals can be submitted and users may perform a signal vote for each one.
 If any proposal succeeds the signal vote threshold, the initial phase ends and a voting phase immediately starts (lasting 3 days).
 After the voting phase is finished, there is a delay period of 1 day before enaction (if the proposal passed).
-There is an execution period which lasts until the end of the cycle + 1 day.
+If the vote passes, there is an execution period which lasts until the end of the cycle + 1 day.
 If at any time during this period, the proposal is executed then the cycle is marked as done and the end time is changed back to the cycle end time.
-This means if the proposal is executed after the end of when the cycle would normally end, the proposing can start immediately.
+This means if the proposal is executed after the end of when the cycle would normally end but before the execution window ends, the proposing can start immediately.

 _Note: the new cycle start time and end time is always calculated off of the start of the previous cycle._